cellitaes/to-do-app/README.md

-# React + TypeScript + Vite

-Welcome to my Vite project!
-This project was bootstrapped with Vite, a fast frontend development build tool.
+Welcome to my ToDo project!
+This project was bootstrapped with Vite a fast frontend development build tool and ExpressJs.

 ## Getting Started on frontend